 WHERE TO STAY IN MADRID?

 In my previous post, I mentioned that I had stayed in Hotel Ganivet.
 This hotel is in Calle de Toledo 111-113, near the Puerto de Toledo metro station.
 It’s a good and reasonably priced three-star hotel.
-Additionally, it is walking distance from Plaza Mayor and the city centre.
+Additionally, it’s close to Plaza Mayor and the city centre.
 I have now stayed in this hotel on two different occasions.
 Both times, my room was bigger and more comfortable than rooms that I previously had in better rated hotels on Gran Via.

 There is no need to spend excessive amounts of money on accommodation, especially if most of the time we are outside.
-In my case, I would normally leave the hotel in the morning and, after all day, I would return to late in the night.
+In my case, I would normally leave in the morning and, after all day, I would come back to the hotel late in the night.

 When we talk about the entertainment in Madrid and where to go to eat something or perhaps go just for a drink, two areas that I particularly like are – Chueca and La Latina.